rustunit/rustunit.github.io/content/blog/2024/11-15-bevy-channel-trigger/index.md

     app.run();
 }
 ```

-The above example shows how we define an Event type `MyEvent` (line **2**)
-that we want to send as a reaction to a foreign function calling us
-(via callbacks or whatever the mechanism).

 For the purposes of this example we simulate this by spinning off a
 separate thread (line **14**) and passing `sender` into it.
 Since this is